ivangfr/springboot-jpa-studies/README.md

 ## Shutdown

-- In a terminal, make sure you are in `springboot-jpa-studies` root folder
+- In a terminal, make sure you are in `springboot-jpa-studies` root folder;

-- To stop and remove docker compose containers, networks and volumes run
+- To stop and remove docker compose containers, networks and volumes run:
   ```
   docker compose down -v
   ```

 ## Running tests

-- In a terminal, make sure you are in `springboot-jpa-studies` root folder
+- In a terminal, make sure you are in `springboot-jpa-studies` root folder;

 - The commands below will run the test cases of all modules.
-In order to run just the tests of a specific module check the module README.
+In order to run just the tests of a specific module check the module README;

-  During the tests, [`Testcontainers`](https://www.testcontainers.org/) starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish.
+  During the tests, [`Testcontainers`](https://www.testcontainers.org/) starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish;

   > **Note**: jpa-datetime producer and consumer don't have test cases